stream-for-good/scrapping-robots/README.md

 #### Installing the required python libraries

-all the required libraries are listed in the requirements.txt file.
+All the required libraries are listed in the requirements.txt file.
 To install them with pip, simply type

 ```bash
 pip install -r requirements.txt